David Caldwell (athlete)

 David Story Caldwell (April 27, 1891 – January 6, 1953) was an American runner.
 He competed in the 800 m at the 1912 Summer Olympics and finished in fourth place.

-In 1915 Caldwell won the AAU indoor 1,000 yard title; outdoors he was second over 880 yd in 1912 and third in 1915.
-After graduating from University of Massachusetts Caldwell became a farmer in northeastern Massachusetts.
+In 1915, Caldwell won the AAU indoor 1,000 yard title; outdoors, he was second over 880 yd in 1912 and third in 1915.
+After graduating from the University of Massachusetts, Caldwell became a farmer in northeastern Massachusetts.
 He also served as the postmaster in his native South Byfield and a volunteer athletics coach at the nearby Governor Dummer Academy.